hashicorp/terraform-provider-vsphere/website/docs/d/vmfs_disks.html.markdown

 The following arguments are supported:

-* `host_system_id` - (String, required) The managed object ID of the host to look for disks on.
+* `host_system_id` - (Required) The managed object ID of the host to look for disks on.
-* `rescan` - (Boolean, optional) Whether or not to rescan storage adapters before searching for disks.
+* `rescan` - (Optional) Whether or not to rescan storage adapters before searching for disks.
 This may lengthen the time it takes to perform the search.
 Default: `false`.
-* `filter` - (String, optional) A regular expression to filter the disks against.
+* `filter` - (Optional) A regular expression to filter the disks against.
 Only disks with canonical names that match will be included.

 ~> **NOTE:** Using a `filter` is recommended if there is any chance the host will have any specific storage devices added to it that may affect the order of